 Impatiens are everblooming annuals that give shade gardens a burst of color.
 There are quite a few award winners to choose from.
-Of these, the New Guinea Impatiens Florific® Sweet Orange is a 2015 Fleuroselect Gold Medal winner with pale pink flowers blotched with orange red.
-The large-flowered Impatiens walleriana Accent Red, is a classic red Impatien that’s easily grown from seed and achieved an AGM award.
+Of these, the New Guinea Impatiens Florific® Sweet Orange is a 2015 Fleuroselect Gold Medal winner with pale pink flowers blotched with orange-red.
+The large-flowered Impatiens walleriana Accent Red is a classic red Impatiens that’s easily grown from seed and achieved an AGM award.
 Both of these classic bedding plants bloom beautifully in full shade.
 Just be sure to keep them well fed and watered, especially when summer weather heats up.

 Start your seeds in seed trays fitted with five-count, six-pack flats; these give growing annuals enough space for root growth before outdoor planting.
 Fill the flats with finely textured Black Gold Seedling Mix, which holds moisture and drains well.
 This seed-starting mix is also OMRI Listed for organic gardening.
 Lightly moisten the mix before planting.